Hclmaster/EECS349-Group-Project/README.md

 At beginning, we just train the model on a small part of the dataset, and we found that the model accuracy is not very high, and it seems that the nearest neighbor got the highest accuracy compared to neural networks.
 However, when we increased the training dataset and feed more images to the network, it seems that it got better, and reach 94.77% accuracy.

 Because for the limit of the time, we didn't try enough machine learning algorithms, and I think that's will be our major future works.
 For example, we could still try to use Boosting algorithm to classify the images.
-And we can still try to use other CNN models, e.g, AlexNet, GoogleNet, and see what happens.
+And we can also try to use other CNN models, e.g, AlexNet, GoogleNet, and see what happens.